Spain's Reyal Urbis nears bankruptcy as banks reject debt plan

-MADRID Creditors of Spanish construction company Reyal Urbis (REYU.MC) rejected the company's 3.6 billion euro ($4.8 billion) debt restructuring proposal, two sources familiar with the talks said on Friday, pushing it a step closer to bankruptcy.
+MADRID Feb 15 Creditors of Spanish construction company Reyal Urbis rejected the company's 3.6 billion euro ($4.8 billion) debt restructuring proposal, two sources familiar with the talks said on Friday, pushing it a step closer to bankruptcy.

 Although last-minute talks are still possible, the sources said the company's lenders and Spain's so-called bad bank, where some of the loans are now parked, were not eager to refinance Reyal, making bankruptcy the most likely option.